Morpheus Theatre is holding Auditions for Gilbert & Sullivan’s Patience

 Audition Requirements:

-• Auditions for Little Women will take place In-person in ten minute time-slots.
+• Auditions for Patience will take place In-person in ten minute time-slots.

 • Auditioners are asked to complete an online audition form, with an acting resume and headshot.